 Provider: Is a term used for health professional who provide health care services Sometimes, the term refers only to physicians.
 Often, however, the term also refers to other health care professionals such as hospitals, nurse practitioners, chiropractors, physical therapists, and others offering specialized health care services.
+Sometimes it refers to the organization providing services to someone.

-Recovery: A journey of healing and change allowing a person to live a meaningful life in a community of their choice, while working toward their full potential.
+Recovery: A journey of healing and change allowing an individual to live a meaningful life in a community of their choice, while working toward their full potential.